webwww123/vnccc/README.md

   `dorowu/ubuntu-desktop-lxde-vnc:latest` exposing a noVNC interface.
 - Up to 50 active containers are allowed.
 Inactive containers are removed after 10 minutes.
-- Home page displays up to six desktops simultaneously (the current user and others in view-only mode).
+- Home page lists all active desktops in a scrollable grid.
+Your own desktop is interactive while others are view-only.
 - Chat implemented with Socket.IO.
 - Remaining capacity and connection status displayed.
 - Buttons to extend time or delete your container.
 - Background task cleans up inactive containers every minute.
 - Passwords stored using Werkzeug hashing.
+- Containers run with configurable memory and CPU limits.
 - Remaining time and a fullscreen link shown for each desktop.

 ## Running